-7.17 Policy H2 of the Local Plan indicates that the appropriate density and mix will be informed by assessing the characteristics including land uses in the area; the level of accessibility; the requirements for good design; and the need to minimise environmental impacts, including impacts on adjoining occupiers.
+- 7.11 Policy H2 of the Local Plan indicates that the appropriate density and mix will be informed by assessing the characteristics including land uses in the area; the level of accessibility; the requirements for good design; and the need to minimise environmental impacts, including impacts on adjoining occupiers.
 Policy H8 sets out that in cases of conversion of houses to self-contained flats at least 25% of the units should be suitable for family accommodation in that they have at least 2-bedroom units.
-The proposals are to create 8 flats and the proposed mix of 2 x two-bedroom units, 5 x one-bedroom units and 1 x studio unit meets the 25% requirement.
-As set out in paragraph 7.4 of this report the conversion and extension of the property to create flats is not considered to be detrimental to the existing mixed and sustainable community in terms of loss of single-family housing this location and proposals are considered to accord with Policies H2 and H8.
+The proposals are now to create 9 flats, an increase in a single unit from the approved scheme.
+The proposal would consist of 2 x two-bedroom units and 7 x one-bedroom units. - 7.12 This equates to 22.2% of the units being suitable for family accommodation.
+As set out previously, the principle of conversion and extension of this property to create flats is not considered to be detrimental to the existing mixed and sustainable community in terms of loss of single-family housing and whilst marginally below the requirement for 'family units', the proposal is not considered to cause a level harm for which permission could justifiably be withheld.
+Therefore, the scheme is considered to remain in accords with the objectives of Policies H2 and H8 of the Local Plan.